-that occurs when there is too much of the hormone known as prolactin in the body.
+Hyperprolactinemia occurs when there is too much of the hormone known as prolactin in the body.
 Prolactin is a hormone made by the pituitary gland.
-Prolactin is important in breast development in females during pregnancy and milk production after childbirth.
-Too much prolactin can cause problems with functioning of the ovaries (in females) or testicles (in males).
-In females, high levels of prolactin can cause galactorrhea (breast milk production by a person who is not breastfeeding) and irregular or absent menstrual periods.
-In males, high levels of prolactin can cause galactorrhea and decreased testosterone levels that may result in a diminished sex drive (libido).
-In preteens and teens, high prolactin levels may interfere with normal pubertal development.
+Prolactin is important in breast development during pregnancy and milk production after childbirth.
+Too much prolactin can cause problems with functioning of the ovaries or testes.
+High levels of prolactin can cause galactorrhea (breast milk production by a person who is not breastfeeding), irregular or absent menstrual periods, or decreased testosterone levels that may result in a diminished sex drive (libido).
+In preteens and teens, high prolactin levels may interfere with normal pubertal development..

-Risk factors for hyperprolactinemia
+What are risk factors for hyperprolactinemia?

-The risk of developing hyperprolactinemia after treatment for childhood cancer is quite low.
-Risk factors for its development include radiation to the pituitary gland in very high doses, the development of a second tumor (usually non-cancerous) in the pituitary region, pregnancy, and certain medications and drugs (such as marijuana and alcohol).
-Rarely, thyroid failure (a condition in which the thyroid gland fails to secrete enough thyroid hormone) can cause hyperprolactinemia.
-Correcting the thyroid problem may correct the high prolactin level.
+- Radiation to the pituitary gland in very high doses - Development of a second tumor (usually non-cancerous) in the pituitary region - Pregnancy - Taking certain medications and drugs (such as marijuana and alcohol) - Thyroid failure (a condition in which the thyroid gland fails to secrete enough thyroid hormone)